Are you facing bankruptcy?

 To apply for a no-asset-procedure, an individual is required to file an application form, pursuant to section 362(1) Insolvency Act 2006, with the Ministry of Economic Development for consideration.
 They are then advised whether or not it is accepted.

-It is advisable that if an individual is considering pursuing this avenue, it is advisable to fill out the application form and file it prior to the bankruptcy hearing (if a bankruptcy notice has been served upon you).
+If an individual is considering pursuing this avenue, we recommend filling out the application form and file it prior to the bankruptcy hearing (if a bankruptcy notice has been served upon you).
 The Court can then be advised at the hearing that this is the avenue you wish to take, as opposed to being adjudicated bankrupt.

 No asset procedure lasts for one year and is a blanket admission to your creditors that you have no means of repaying the creditors and no assets in your possession.
 Your debts are then cleared, as in bankruptcy.